 Your credit score is one of the most important numbers in your life, especially in Australia.
-It affects your ability to get loans, credit cards, a new car, and your dream house.
+It influences your ability to get approved for loans, credit cards, car finance, and home loans.

 What Is a Credit Default?
 How Do Defaults Affect Credit Scores?